Okeoma/HyperionDev-DS-Final_Capstone/README.md

 `pip3 install jupyter`; To install Jupyter Notebook.
 - Clone or download the repository into your system.
 - Navigate or cd into the folder containing the files of the program in command prompt or terminal
+- Install the required libraries needed for the application if they are not already installed (See libraries section.
 - Run the command: `jupyter notebook` or python `python -m notebook` to open the notebook in the browser.
-Select the jupyter file to see the program to start running the application.
+Select the jupyter file to see the program to start running the application `final_capstone.ipynb`.

+## Libraries